ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.9 List of Device Types - Create/Read/Update/Delete
 ### 2.10 Mappings of Registration Center and Machine - Create/Read/Update/Delete
 #### A. Create a mapping record of Machine and Center in Machine-Center Mapping Masterdata DB
-Upon receiving a request to add a mapping of Machine and Center with the input parameters (regcntr_id, machine_id, and is_active) the system stores the Mapping of Machine and Center in the DB
+Upon receiving a request to add a mapping of Machine and Center with the input parameters (regcntr_id, machine_id, and is_active), the system stores the Mapping of Machine and Center in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request
 * regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)
-* machine_id - character (10) – Mandatory(refers to a Machine stored in Machine Masterdata)
+* machine_id - character (10) – Mandatory (refers to a Machine stored in Machine Masterdata)
 * is_active - boolean - Mandatory
 2. Responds with the Machine Id and Center ID for the mapping of Machine and Center created successfully
 1. The component restricts the bulk creation of Master Data